 Thank you for your interest in writing for the Counseling Today.

+Counseling Today is the premiere source of news and information about professional counseling.
 From reading our content, you know that our articles cover a variety of issues related to all aspects of clinical work, research and practice.
-Please note that Counseling Today is not the appropriate place to submit academic research papers or theses.
-Instead, we’re interested in your personal stories as a clinician and articles that offer practical information counselors can use in everyday practice with their clients or in their own professional/personal development.
-Note: We do not pay for submissions we print.
+Our editorial staff welcomes submissions -- from ACA members only -- that reflect personal stories of clinicians and articles that offer practical information counselors can use in everyday practice with their clients or in their own professional/personal development.

 We’re especially interested in submissions for the following: